emiraga/wikigraph/README.md

 Real data from enwiki
 ---------------------

-To do analysis of real wikipedia database, download dumps from [english wikipedia dumps page](http://dumps.wikimedia.org/enwiki/) you only need a couple of files
+To do an analysis of real wikipedia database, download dumps from [english wikipedia dumps page](http://dumps.wikimedia.org/enwiki/) you only need a couple of files

  - categorylinks.sql.gz
  - category.sql.gz